akingde/jaspersoft-studio-ce/DevelopersInfo/helios_36/README.txt

 Eclipse 3.6 has also this method, but it dosen't call some methods that are instead called from the version in eclipse 3.7+.
 So this override take method as it's defined in eclipse 3.7+, so in the newer version there will not differences from the original, and in the 3.6 there is the same behavior of the 3.7+.

+9. Added the method ToolUtilitiesCompatibility:getSelectionWithoutDependants because on eclipse 3.6 gef has a bug on the library method ToolUtilities:getSelectionWithoutDependants, since it try to cast always to graphical edit part the received parameter content.
+This was resolved in the next version but to assure back compatibility and avoid class cast exception we imported it.